young917/EdgeDependentNodeLabel/README.md

 ### Run Downstream Tasks

-We provide edge-dependent node labels predicted by WHATsNET in `train_results/`
+We provide edge-dependent node labels predicted by WHATsNET as well as AST and HST in `train_results/` We also provide shell script for all-in-one (train, predict and evaluate on the downstream task) in `run/DownstreamTask/`

 You can run three downstream tasks with WHATsNET and baselines by
 #### Ranking Aggregation
 In the `RankingAggregation` directory,

-For Halo2 game dataset, run `ranking_aggregation_result.ipynb`
+For Halo2 game dataset, run `ranking_aggregation_result.ipynb` or `ranking.py`

 For AMiner dataset with author H-index, run `aminer_ranking.py`